slice/react-native-audio-pro/README.md

 type AudioProPlayOptions = {
     autoPlay?: boolean; // Whether to start playback immediately (default: true) headers?: AudioProHeaders; // Custom HTTP headers for audio and artwork requests startTimeMs?: number; // Optional position in milliseconds to start playback from.
+Ignored if autoPlay is false.
 };
 ```
 </details>